How to Double Your Rental Income with Furnished Rentals

 To determine the rates you can charge for furnished/corporate rentals, Kimberly said, “You want to look at the extent of stays in your neighborhood.
 You want to look at the hotel rates in your neighborhood.
 You may even be able to find exact corporate housing rates in your neighborhood.”

 For a personal example, I currently own a four-bed single-family property in Dallas, TX.
 It currently rents of $1,200 a month.
-Kimberly said if I furnished the unit and offered it as a corporate rental, I could get $4,100 a month in rent.
-Knocking off the 35% management fee, that’s $2,665 a month, which is more than double the rent I am charging now!
+Kimberly said, if I furnished the unit and offered it as a corporate rental, I could get $4,100 a month in rent.
+Knocking off the 35% management fee, that’s $2,665 a month, which is more than double the rent I am charging now and seriously increases my real estate investment income.

 Furnished, corporate rentals are a $3.2 billion a month industry and is relevant to investors in all niches.